 E-2 visas are authorized for investors who are nationals of a country which has a treaty of commerce and navigation with the US.
 The investor must be coming to the US to direct and develop the operations of an enterprise in which has invested, or is actively involved in the process of investing, a substantial amount of capital.

 A petition is not required if the investor is applying for an E-2 visa outside of the US.

 The investment involved must place lawfully acquired, owned, and controlled capital at commercial risk with a profit objective, and be subject to loss if the investment fails.

 “If your desire is to live and work in the United States and ultimately acquire citizenship, it is extremely important to have the best legal representation for your immigration process.
 Whatever your legal immigration needs may be, you are in good hands with the Law Offices of Carl Shusterman. ” (More client reviews…)

-- The investor (or in the case of an employee of a treaty investor who seeks classification as an E-2, the owner of the treaty enterprise) will direct or develop the enterprise.
+- The investor (or in the case of employees of a treaty investor who seek an E-2 visas) will direct or develop the enterprise.
 The investor must demonstrate that he controls the enterprise by showing ownership of at least 50% of the enterprise, by possessing operational control through a managerial position or other corporate device or by other means;

 - The investor has invested in or is actively in the process of investing in the enterprise;